|

 species in most of Europe.

-area between Scotland and England, with it's main strongholds being in the East, North-east, Central and Argyll areas
+area between Scotland and England, with its main strongholds being in the East, North-east, Central and Argyll areas of Scotland.

-THREATS In the last 60 years the dramatic decline of the native
+In the last 70 years the dramatic decline of the native Red Squirrel has

-Red Squirrel has been due to loss and fragmentation of habitat, disease and in particular, competition from it's larger
+been due to loss and fragmentation of habitat, disease and in particular, competition from it's larger cousin the American

 FACTS